Recognizing the signs of meth use can help you determine if your loved one may be struggling with a drug abuse problem.

 The above psychological signs of psychosis triggered by methamphetamine are accompanied by physical side effects like scratching and the sensation of bugs crawling over the skin.
 These behaviors lead to the development of rashes and skin abrasions.

 Meth abuse is informally known as tweaking.
 Binges often involve ongoing periods of insomnia over the course of two weeks.
-If someone is tweaking, the following psychological markers may manifest:
+If someone is tweaking, the following behavioral symptoms may manifest:

-The highly addictive nature of meth means that physical dependence and addiction can rapidly develop.
+The highly addictive nature of meth means that physical dependence and addiction can rapidly develop and can even lead to more severe problems like meth withdrawal symptoms or meth overdose.
 What can you do, then, if you suspect a loved one is abusing methamphetamine?

 What To Do If You See Signs of Meth Use